DETAILED ACTION

 Regarding claim 2, the combination of Zhu and You teaches the elements above and Zhu further discloses:

-the control for the preventive safety is to control steering of the vehicle to suppress lane departure of the vehicle (correction action to prevent ADV from drifting further away from the center line of the lane, see at least [0044]), and
+the preventive safety function is a lane departure suppression control that controls steering of the vehicle to suppress departures of the vehicle from a lane travel (correction action to prevent ADV from drifting further away from the center line of the lane, see at least [0044]), and

 Zhu does not explicitly disclose: